Skip to Content

 An example of these associations is the Association of Zoos and Aquariums (AZA) which represents over 240 businesses across the globe.
 The Zoological Association of America also operates in the United States.

 These associations ensure that members treat their animals with a high standard of care and follow any guidelines they provide.
-Things like ensuring animals aren’t caged and treated less than they deserve.
+Such as ensuring animals aren’t caged and treated less than they deserve.
 Sadly, most of these associations end up protecting the interests of their members and not the animals they should be protecting.

 What animals should not be kept in zoos?